akvorado/akvorado/console/data/docs/99-changelog.md

 - 🩹: bug fix
 - 🌱: miscellaneous change

+## Unreleased

+- 🩹 *orchestrator*: validate configuration of other services on start

 ## 1.5.7 - 2022-08-23

 - ✨ *inlet*: add support for flow rate-limiting with `inlet.flow.rate-limit`